JohnyP36/Personal-List/.github/ISSUE_TEMPLATE/Personal List.md

+---
+name: EasyList Dutch
+about: Use this template for issues regarding EasyList Dutch filters.

+---
 <!-- Replace the bracketed [...] placeholders with your own information. -->

 <!-- Any additions, changes or removals is at the Authors discretion.